Essay Prize

 The prize winner will be announced on 31 March each year.

-The 2021 Prize winning essay has been awarded this year to Georgia Walton PhD candidate at the University of Leeds
+The 2024 Prize winning essay has been awarded this year to Laura Greene

-The 2020 Prize winning essay has been awarded this year to Emily Butler-Probst at the University of Tennessee.
+The 2022 Prize winning essay has been awarded this year to Connor Page

 gef sq 100